v0lture/StunningDB/README.md

-# StunningDB
+# v0ltureDB
-A web app for managing MySQL databases without a desktop application.
+A web app for managing MySQL databases without a desktop application by v0lture Programming.